sirmarcel/cmlkit/cmlkit/engine/README.md

 This can be fixed by wrapping everything in a custom class that tracks the transformations applied to an initial dataset, which shouldn't be too hard, but is not done yet!

-The `caching.py` in here implements some run-off-the-mill function wrappers, which are nice for one-off code, but should not be used in any serious setting, as they will eventually run into edge cases.
+The `caching.py` in here implements some run-of-the-mill function wrappers, which are nice for one-off code, but should not be used in any serious setting, as they will eventually run into edge cases.